Tiv people: Dressing (A'nger)

-Ivvavtyo, Lishi, Gbev-whaa, Godo, Tugudu, Chado, Deremen, Gbagir.
+Ivavtyo, Lishi, Gbev-whaa, Godo, Tugudu, Chado, Deremen, Gbagir, Anger etc.

+Circumcision and body scarification

+In Tiv mythology and history, Circumcision is almost as old as the Tiv language itself.
+Tiv who is the progenitor of the Tiv people had two sons; Ichongo which means circumcised, Ipusu which means uncircumcised.
+The two sons are the two major houses on which the Tiv kingship is rotated upon.

+Circumcision has evolved with time among the Tiv people.
+Today, it is performed a few days after childbirth at the hospitals.
+Circumcision practiced in Central Africa among the Bantu peoples evolved as each group spread out.

+Between the 18th and 20th centuries, the Tiv circumcised the male children when they became teenagers.
+A pickaxe (ityogh) was the tool of choice and then a razor blade (atsem) became popular in the 20th century.

+During the Tiv-Fulani cohabitation, the Tiv people carried no ethnic facial marks nor any bodily cicatrices.
+After the separation with the Fulani, they adopted some distinct body tattoos in other to distinguish themselves from other tribes just the way the Fulani did.

+The young men tattooed their faces, pierced their ears and sometimes sharpened their teeth.
+The young ladies tattooed their abdomens and pierced their ears.

-Music and Entertainment
+Music and entertainment

 Locally made musical instruments were traditionally used for political, ceremonial communication and entertainment.
 The key instruments follow.

 Kakaki

-The Kakaki is a royal trumpet used in many West African groups in Nigeria, Niger, Chad and Burkina Faso.
+The kakaki is a royal trumpet used in many West African groups in Nigeria, Niger, Chad and Burkina Faso.
 This is an instrument used to convey special messages to the people of the community, such as the birth of the child of the King, his naming ceremony, the crowning of a new king, or to gather people together during the marriage ceremony of the king and the king's son's marriage ceremony.
 This instrument was used to convey all the messages to the people to assemble at the square for the ceremony.
 When there is an enemy attack on the community, a warning sound of the Kakaki is blown to alert those who can defend the society and every citizen to be alert.

 Ilyu

-A light wooden instrument, it was used to pass messages to the people of the village, probably for the invitation of the people for a particular meeting of the elders at the king's palace or for the people to gather at the market square for a message from or by the king.
-Up until today, it is the main instrument for the celebration of newlyweds (marriage reception ceremony or Kwase-kuhan).
+A light wooden instrument, the ilyu was used to pass messages to the people of the village, probably for the invitation of the people for a particular meeting of the elders at the king's palace or for the people to gather at the market square for a message from or by the king.
+Up until today, it is the main instrument for the celebration of newly wedded couples (marriage reception ceremony or Kwase-kuhan).